Luqta/todo/README.md

 <h1>English</h1>
 <h2>A basic app to do list made with react native</h2>

-<p>When acess the app, the image will look like down bellow to you add your owns to do:</p>
+<p>When acess the app, will look like bellow image, to you add your owns to do:</p>

 <img src="/assets/Images/toDoEmpty.jpeg" alt="toDoEmpty"
 	title="toDoEmpty" width="300" height="600" />